Search

 Page:

 AKELEY, Carl Ethan.
 In brightest Africa.
 Garden City, New York, Doubleday, Page & Company, 1923.
 Cloth (soiled).
 With many photographic plates.
-XVIII,267 pp. Hunting stories in Uganda and Congo, including the story of killing a leopard with his bare hands.
+XVIII,267 pp. Hunting stories in Uganda and Congo, including the story of killing a leopard with bare hands.
 Czech p.2.
 [Boeknr.: 35113 ]

 € 25,00